kanboard/kanboard/.github/ISSUE_TEMPLATE/Bug_report.md

 ### Checklist

 - [ ] I verified that Kanboard is correctly installed
-- [ ] I checked that the problem does not come from a plugin
+- [ ] I verified that the problem does not come from a plugin
-- [ ] I checked that the problem is not already reported
+- [ ] I verified that the problem is not already reported
+- [ ] I understand that Kanboard is in maintenance mode.
+It doesn't mean it's abandoned, but there is no significant feature development

 <!-- Please, read the documentation: https://docs.kanboard.org/ -->